weberkry/MOM_Crypto_Bot/README.md

 Telegram Bot : CryptoMOM

-Use "/start" in the bot to get started.
+Use "/start" in the bot to get started

 Use "/help" for information on how to interact with this bot

 ## Notes

 This project is still in the very beginning and currently has only the probability density function fitting and hurst calculation available

+Please be patient with the bot.
+It is running on a RaspberryPi server and may run into performance issues, because depending on the request there will be a massive calculation in the background.
+A response time of about 2-3min is to be expected and if no repsonse is provide please try again later.